 At Countryside, we use our Classic Dining Chair category quite broadly.
-Traditional, Early American, and even some Old World dining chairs land here.
-Our Amesburg Upholstered Chair is an excellent example.
-This piece is fully upholstered in black leather.
-The wooden frame is Brown Maple and the stile ends in a saber leg.
+Traditional, Early American, and even some Old World dining chairs land within this style.
 The distinctive characteristic of many of our Classic dining chairs is the turned leg.
 Using a lathe, these beautiful works of art are handmade with the precision and artistry for which our Amish craftsmen are known.
 Dimensions of an arm chair typically account for the distance from the outer edges of each arm.
 Sitting space will typically be what is measured for the side chair.

-Another example of modern Shaker style is our Waterbury Dining Chair.
-Shown in two-tone and two woods, this chair is an excellent example of our Contemporary Dining Chairs.
+An example of a contemporary-styled dining chair is our Waterbury Dining Chair.
+Shown in two-tone and two woods, this chair fits in nicely with our collection of Contemporary Dining Chairs.
 A little more petite with fewer parts to connect, our Contemporary chairs are typically quite simple and elegant.
 The back features a waving detail that makes it truly Contemporary.
-This chair pairs nicely with Shaker or modern style dining tables.
+This type of chair pairs nicely with Shaker or modern style dining tables.

 French Country Style embodies both the simple pastoral French influence and the over the top Louis Phillipe style of furniture.
-Here our Westminster Dining Chair features a French Country take on a ladder back chair employing the cresting rail common to Queen Anne dining chairs.
+Here our Lanier French Country Ladder Back Chairs features a French Country take on a ladder back chair employing the cresting rail common to Queen Anne dining chairs.
 Cabriole legs and a scrolling apron add to the charm of this solid wood chair which also features a base stretcher.
-Pictured here is a rush seat which is a woven grass seat that is making a come back.
+Pictured here is a rush seat which is a woven grass seat that is making a comeback.
 Not every chair has a rush seat available, but the life expectancy of this type of seat is roughly 20-30 years.
 Our solid wood chairs, however, are built to become heirlooms and should last for several lifetimes.

 Ladder Back Chairs